greenthegarden/greenthegarden.github.io/_posts/2017-11-17-rpi-home-automation.md

 sudo usermod -a -G openhab pi
 ```

-logout and log back in to join group.
+Logout and log back in to join group.

-Create required directories
+### Create required directories

 ```
 mkdir ~/openhab